maldoinc/wireup/docs/pages/index.md

 # :thread: WireUp

-Dependency injection library designed to provide a powerful and flexible way to manage and inject dependencies making it easier to develop, test, and maintain Python codebases.
+Dependency injection library with a focus on great developer experience, type safety and ease of use.

 ## Key features